ablexOnGithub/energyharvester/README.md

 ROC2b 	| 5.6 MOhm	| 5.6 MOhm	| 5.6 MOhm

 ## Tracking of Vcc
 Using a voltage divider Vcc is measured against the AVR internal reference voltage (1.1V, selected via Software, AVR reference "INTERNAL").
 The corresponding voltage is fed into ADC0 of the AVR, to allow for a dynamic adjustment of the sleep interval, related to the actual Vcc voltage level.
 The lower Vcc the longer the sleep intervall to safe power.
 Vcc can only be measured, while analog Grove port is activated by __GPIO PD6 == High__.

+# PCB Bring Up

+## Precharge of Supercap

+## VCC enable

+## Enable Reset lines

+## Connecting RFM95 I/O

+# Software

+## Programming of Arduino bootloader

+## Configuration of Arduino IDE
+Avrdude has to be configured to ignore the changed chip ID of the AVR ATMega328PB when uploading a new Arduino sketch.
+This is done by adding a '-F' to the command line options of verbose mode for avrdude in Arduino's platform.txt document.

+### Additional libraries

+### Board selection

+## Example sketch for Arduino
+The example sketch soil_humidity_sensor_template.ino in the /src folder presents a template for building a first prototype of the Energy Harvester with a capacitive soil humidity sensor attached.

+### Device and App configuration

+# Energy sources

+## Solar cells

+### crystaline solar cells

+### thin film solar cells